-Compared to coding on your own, utilizing a third-party party product increases your cost in software licensing but reduces your cost of development, both initially and ongoing.
+Compared to coding on your own, utilizing a third-party product increases your cost in software licensing but reduces your cost of development, both initially and ongoing.
 Your analysis should also include the opportunity cost and project risk associated with your skilled development staff spending less time focusing on your core product.

-Build Buy Costs Summary: "Build" options will generally require more developer resources, and will takelonger to implement similar functionality, as compared to "Buy" options.
-Dependence on developers also raises the opportunity costs and risks to the long-term roadmap.
+Build Buy Costs Summary: "Build" options will generally require more developer resources, and will take longer to implement similar functionality, as compared to "Buy" options.
+Dependence on developers also raises the opportunity costs and risks to the long- term roadmap.
 Summary: While "Buy" options will generally increase the investment in software, they require fewer developer resources and get you to market sooner, as compared to "Build" options.
 Relying on a third-party provider with a range of functionality decreases opportunity cost and risks to the roadmap.

-Software Licensing Code-intensive approaches often utilize charting libraries or visualization frameworks.
+Build Buy Software Licensing Code-intensive approaches often utilize charting libraries or visualization frameworks.
 Developers should ensure proper licensing for use in your commercial products.
 For acquiring richer capabilities, monetary investment in the software will be higher if you're using a third-party business process management (BPM) and workflow solution.
 Ensure an OEM agreement is in place for your commercial products.
 Services - Training, Professional Services, Support Relying on your internal development team means you'll have fewer external vendor costs.
 Software vendors offer a range of self-service and full-service options tailored to meet your time-to-market and staffing needs.

-Internal Resources (Development, Maintenance, and Enhancement)

-"Build" requires more development resources, not just in the number of resources, but in coders who are highly skilled.
-Note that these resources will be needed on an ongoing basis in order to maintain, support, and enhance your workflow functionality over time.

-With third-party software, you generally need fewer development resources and lower-skilled resources, which will be more accessible to you.
-Adding and enhancing functionality over time also requires fewer developer resources.

-Opportunity Cost
+Internal Resources (Development, Maintenance, and Enhance- ment) Relying on your internal development team means you'll have fewer external vendor costs.
+Software vendors offer a range of self-service and full-service options tailored to meet your time-to-market and staffing needs.

-With your developer resources focused on workflow functionality, they won't be dedicated to developing your core product or intellectual property.
+Build Buy Opportunity Cost With your developer resources focused on workflow functionality, they won't be dedicated to developing your core product or intellectual property.
 As a result, the roadmap of your core product will be impacted.
 With a monetary investment in software, it is important to balance that investment with lower development costs and faster time-to-market.

-Risks

-You are completely dependent on internal developer resources for current functionality and your future roadmap.
+Risks You are completely dependent on internal developer resources for current functionality and your future roadmap.
 Though this is standard operating procedure for smaller organizations, it's not ideal as you grow.
 Eliminating some development risk by leveraging a third party with out-of-the-box functionality is advantageous, particularly if you employ a partner with a proven track record.

-Comparing the ROI of Build Versus Buy
+Comparing the ROI of Build vs. Buy